FYSETC/M36_HUB_V1/readme.md

 2.3.3  With Catalyst V2

-2.3.4 With Spider and Raspberry Pi
+2.3.4 With Other Board and Raspberry Pi
-After Research on the Internet i found that boot0 and reset need be connected to 3.3v pin and GND pin
+After Research on the Internet i found that boot0 and reset need be connected to 3.3v pin and GND pin.

 ### 2.4 SCH DXF STEP